 Boston Massacre Historical Society

-HOME PICTURES TRIAL ABOUT NEW
+HOME PICTURES TRIAL PARTICIPANTS NEW

 What was the Boston Massacre?

-The Boston Massacre was the killing of five colonists by British soldiers on March 5, 1770.
-It was the culmination of civilian-military tensions that had been growing since royal troops first appeared in Massachusetts in October 1768 to enforce the heavy tax burden imposed by the Townshend Acts.
+The Boston Massacre was the killing of five colonists by British regulars on March 5, 1770.
+It was the culmination of tensions in the American colonies that had been growing since Royal troops first appeared in Massachusetts in October 1768 to enforce the heavy tax burden imposed by the Townshend Acts.

 Timeline of Events